toolleeo/cli-apps/README.md

 * [plocate](https://plocate.sesse.net/) - A much faster locate; plocate is a locate based on posting lists, completely replacing mlocate with a much faster (and smaller) index.

 ## <a name="ls"></a>File listing (alternatives to ls)

+List directory content and files, with colors or icons; alternatives to `ls`.

 * [colorls](https://github.com/athityakumar/colorls) - A Ruby script that colorizes the `ls` output with color and icons.
 * [exa](https://the.exa.website/) - Replacement for 'ls' written in Rust, with colors and several additional "views".
 As of today, the README says it is currently unmaintained and the only maintainer is unreachable.
 See `eza` for a maintained fork.